ArchipelagoMW/Archipelago/worlds/jakanddaxter/docs/en_Jak and Daxter The Precursor Legacy.md

   - This is to prevent hard locks, where an item required for progression is locked behind a trade you can't afford.

 ## What does randomization do to this game?
+The game now contains the following Location checks:
+- All 101 Power Cells
+- All 112 Scout Flies
+- All the Orb Caches that are not in Gol and Maia's Citadel (a total of 11)

-All 101 Power Cells and 112 Scout Flies are now Location Checks and may contain Items for different games, as well as different Items from within Jak and Daxter.
+These may contain Items for different games, as well as different Items from within Jak and Daxter.
 Additionally, several special checks and corresponding items have been added that are required to complete the game.

 ## What are the special checks and how do I check them?
 | Check Name             | How To Check                                                                 |